 Traditional sausage is not AIP-friendly.
 Conventional sausage can have all sorts of strange additives and preservatives.
 In addition, there are usually a lot of non-AIP spices in sausage.

-This recipe uses herbs like sage, rosemary and thyme, ginger root and cinnamon to create the sausage flavor.
+This recipe uses herbs like sage, rosemary, and thyme, and spices like ginger root, and cinnamon to create the sausage flavor.
 A pinch of maple syrup is added for sweetness.
-The end result is a tasty AIP complaint breakfast.
+The end result is a tasty AIP-compliant breakfast.

 Yes!
 This sausage can be stored raw in an airtight container for 2 days in the fridge or 1 month in the freezer.

 The cooked sausage should keep for 3-4 days in an airtight container in the fridge.
-I like to cook sausage patties and freeze them.
+I like to cook the sausage patties, place them in an airtight container, separate the patties with parchment paper, and freeze them.
 That way we can pull out individual sausage patties as needed.

 Recipe Tips

-- If you're really missing spice, you can add a little more ginger or some fresh garlic cloves for an AIP-friendly kick.
+- If you're really missing spice, you can add a little more ginger, ground horseradish, or some fresh garlic cloves for an AIP-friendly kick.

 Related Recipes